 As dusk falls, the LED lights will seem to shine even more brightly and the wires will become less apparent.
 Place the jars on a bistro table or patio set to create some lighthearted ambience in your outdoor space.

 I designed this project to look like fireflies caught in a jar, but you could easily adapt it for other purposes.
-Since the lights are submersible in water, you could add some fresh citrus into the jar with the lights and fill the jar with a water.
+Since the lights are submersible in water, you could add some fresh citrus into the jar with the lights and fill the jar with water.
 Replace only the ring of the mason jar lid and add fresh flowers to the jar.
 Now you have a gorgeous floral centerpiece to display at your next alfresco dinner party.